devoidx/price-tracker/README.md

 - **Scheduled scraping** — each source has its own configurable check interval (15 minutes to 24 hours)
 - **Persistent scheduler** — scrape schedules survive backend restarts and maintain their original timing
 - **Price history graphs** — visualise how prices change over time with current, lowest, and highest price stats
+- **Price change indicators** — dashboard cards show week-over-week price change with green/red trend arrows
+- **Dashboard sorting and filtering** — sort by name, price, last scraped, or biggest price drop; filter by name
 - **Price alerts** — get email notifications when a price drops below a target, hits a new all-time low, or decreases since the last check
 - **User profiles** — users can update their email address and change their password
 - **Multi-user support** — each user has their own tracked products and price history
 - **Admin panel** — manage users, edit profiles, grant admin access, and view scrape errors across all products
+- **Super admin** — dedicated super admin role with access to system settings and notification configuration
+- **Configurable notifications** — choose between Gmail and SMTP for alert emails, configured via the settings page
 - **Manual scrape trigger** — scrape any product or individual source on demand
 - **Error tracking** — failed scrapes are logged with error details on the product detail page
+- **Session expiry handling** — automatic redirect to login with a clear message when session expires

 ---